-Real Property: Report any real property held for investment or the production of income.
+- Real Property: Report any real property held for investment or the production of income.
 Generally, you are not required to report a residence if it is not used to produce rental income.
-If any portion of a personal residence or other real property was rented for any period of time during the reporting period, or if the property includes a working farm, ranch, mineral excavation, or other incomegenerating asset, the property must be reported.
-Other requirements may apply if the real property is held by a trust, LLC, or other entity.

-• Retirement Plans: For defined contribution retirement plans (e.g., an IRA, SEP, 401(k)), report (1) the name of the account, and (2) each underlying asset held in the retirement plan.
+If any portion of a personal residence or other real property was rented for any period of time during the reporting period, or if the property includes a working farm, ranch, mineral excavation, or other income-generating asset, the property must be reported.
+Other requirements may apply if the real property is held by a trust, LLC, or other entity. - Retirement Plans: For defined contribution retirement plans (e.g., an IRA, SEP, 401(k)), report the name of the account and each underlying asset held in the retirement plan.
+Defined contribution retirement plans are generally investment accounts that hold individual underlying assets.
 To report this in eFD, first add the plan, then report its underlying assets.
 These types of retirement plans generally do not meet the test for an EIF because the underlying investments are held only by the individual account owner, and therefore are not "widely held."
 If the retirement plan contains an individually or privately managed portfolio, report the portfolio in the same amount of detail as if each investment was directly held.